Advancing Autonomous Driving: DepthSense with Radar and Spatial Attention: Related Work

 \subsection{Monocular Depth Estimation}

-For robotics and self-driving, depth estimation using images is cost-effective, and it beseems the advances in computer vision research.
-Earlier, depth estimation for 3D world understanding used stereo images with DNN \cite{b18}, \cite{b28}, \cite{b29}.
-However, stereo images limit the applications, thus demanding cheaper, robust, and simple monocular depth estimation.
-As depth estimation with a single camera is an ill-posed problem, in the absence of labeled datasets, earlier pattern recognition solutions suggest handcrafted features extraction for monocular depth estimation\cite{b19},\cite{b20}.
-Later, advances in deep learning and availability of labeled datasets \cite{b21},\cite{b22} inspired the use of celebrated CNN for the depth prediction \cite{b23,b24}.
-A series of CNN inspired works on depth estimation using monocular images demonstrated the idea worthy of use in robotics challenging environment \cite{b3},\cite{b4},\cite{b7},\cite{b25}.
-Namely, dense representation \cite{b26} achieved using skip-connections generates the multi-scale feature maps and uses it for the depth prediction using common $l_1$ loss. \cite{b3}, introduced a DNN with ordinal regression loss, which transforms the regression to spacing increased discretization (SID) and changed the regression to a classification task.
+For robotics and self-driving applications, depth estimation using images offers a cost-effective solution, aligning with advancements in computer vision research.
+Initially, depth estimation for understanding the 3D world relied on stereo images coupled with deep neural networks \cite{b18}, \cite{b28}, \cite{b29}.
+However, the limited applicability of stereo images led to a demand for more affordable, robust, and simplified monocular depth estimation methods.
+Since depth estimation with a single camera poses challenges due to its ill-posed nature and the absence of labeled datasets, early solutions in pattern recognition suggested handcrafted feature extraction for monocular depth estimation \cite{b19}, \cite{b20}.
+Subsequent advancements in deep learning, coupled with the availability of labeled datasets \cite{b21}, \cite{b22}, spurred the adoption of convolutional neural networks (CNNs) for depth prediction \cite{b23, b24}. {The authors in} \cite{b10} introduced a plug-and-play module that enhances monocular depth prediction by integrating sparse depth inputs into pre-trained models without additional training.
+A series of CNN-based approaches for depth estimation using monocular images showcased their efficacy in challenging robotics environments \cite{b3}, \cite{b7}, \cite{b25}, \cite{b34}, \cite{b35}, \cite{b36}.
+Notably, methods leveraging dense representations \cite{b26} through skip connections were able to generate multi-scale feature maps for depth prediction, often employing the common $L1$ loss\cite{b32}.
+For instance, \cite{b3} introduced a deep neural network with ordinal regression loss, transforming regression into a classification task through spaced-increased discretization (SID).
+Our approach differs by incorporating radar data into the depth estimation process, which enhances accuracy in low-visibility conditions, as discussed in Section III.